 It was Britain’s first industrial suburb, a land of massive mills, smoking chimneys, mean terraced housing with ne’er a tree or blade of grass in sight.
 That was 1820.
 Now in 2020 it has been reborn as the main mighty meme of Manchester, high-life Central, with a high-maintenance history.
 Here is a hit of hot history from the ’hood.

-- Royal Ruby motorcycles of Cannel Street got an order for hundreds of supercharged bikes from the Russian Royal family early in 1917.
+- Royal Ruby motorcycles of Cannel Street received an order for hundreds of supercharged bikes from the Russian Royal family early in 1917.
 Oops.
-Firm collapses.
+The Russian Revolution did away with their royal family.
+The firm collapses.

 - The man who designed the gorgeous modernist vitrolite-filled Daily Express building also created Wembley’s twin towers, needlessly vandalised by the FA in 2003.